[First published in 2014.]

-They say that you should fear not the man who knows ten thousand kicks but the man who has practiced one kick a thousand times.
-Black belt world champion Bernardo Faria is that guy who does half-guard–this is what he’s known for.
+They say that you should fear not the man who knows ten thousand kicks, but rather the man who has practiced one kick a thousand times.
+Black-belt world champion Bernardo Faria is that guy who does half-guard — this is what he’s known for.
 And we know this because he does it to every single opponent.
 He does it every day in the gym.

-He has recently released a highlight of him completing a half guard sweep over and over again on some of the most accomplished athletes in this sport.
+He recently released a highlight of him completing a half-guard sweep over and over again on some of the most accomplished athletes in this sport.

 What he has to say about choosing a specific game is this: